 An unusual feature was the use of variable wing sweep to provide longitudinal trim.

-Designated the Mk.
-IV, it first flew in 1931.
+It first flew in 1931.

 The final Westland-built variant, the Mk.
 V, flew the next year, in 1932.

-Despite its performance and flyability in other respects rivalling its conventional competitor the Hawker Hart it was not accepted for production.
+Despite its performance and flyability in other respects rivalling its conventional competitor, the Hawker Hart, it was not accepted for production.

-At the time of cancellation, wind tunnel models of a Mk.
+The Pterodactyl programme was cancelled before any order for the Mk.
+VI had been received, although wind tunnel models of a Mk.
 VII four-engined reconnaissance seaplane had been tested, and a proposal for a Mk.
 VIII transatlantic airliner was being worked on.

 Variants